Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/email.md

 ## Sending emails

-For Alfresco to send email it needs to talk to an mail relay administrators must configure.
-This mail relay is considered part of the required architecture and admin can configure it using regular Alfresco properties.
+To enable Alfresco to send emails, it needs to communicate with a mail relay that administrators must configure.
+This mail relay is considered an integral part of the required architecture, and administrators can configure it using standard Alfresco properties.

 There are 2 ways to pass properties to the repository: